Ugandan Americans

-Ugandan Americans are Americans of Ugandan descent and ancestry.
-The survey of 2014 counted 20,248 Ugandan Americans in the United States.
+Ugandan Americans are Americans of Ugandan birth, descent, or ancestry.
+The U.S. Census Bureau’s American Community Survey (ACS) reports both (1) people who identify Ugandan ancestry and (2) people who are foreign-born from Uganda; these measures are not identical and should be cited separately.

+The city of Waltham, Massachusetts has been described as a center of Ugandan community life in the Greater Boston area and has been nicknamed "Little Kampala".
+The Ugandan North American Association (UNAA) is headquartered in Waltham, along with St. Peters Church of Uganda Boston.

 History

-In the 1960s, many Ugandans immigrated to places such as Chicago, many of them to study at selected universities.
+Ugandan migration to the United States grew in different waves.
+Early flows included students and professionals in the post-independence period, followed by larger movements shaped by political upheaval in the 1970s and 1980s and the expansion of U.S. immigration pathways after the 1965 Immigration and Nationality Act.
+Many Ugandan emigrants were seminarians and clerics, who moved from Chicago to settle in places like Minneapolis-St. Paul, to study theology and later become pastors for African congregations.

 In 1975, 859 Ugandans emigrated, most fleeing Idi Amin's regime.
 They were mostly of Indian descent, whose families had lived in Uganda for several generations.

-Many Ugandan emigrants were seminarians and clerics, who moved from Chicago to settle in places like Minneapolis-St. Paul, to study theology and later become pastors for African congregations.
+The passing of the 1965 Immigration Act, the Refugee Act of 1980, as well as the Diversity Visa Program of the Immigration Act of 1990, contributed to an increased emigration from Uganda to the United States.
 In the 1980s, there was a steady and gradual growth in number of Ugandans in North America, particularly in the US, where some immigrated via the DV - lottery system.
 However, Ugandan immigration fell to less than 150 each year in the late 1980s and early 1990s, a time of political stability in Uganda.

-Although the reasons as to why people migrate have evolved, more recently, due to the political economy, the benefit thereof to today's Uganda, is indisputable.
+In the late 20th and early 21st centuries, Ugandan migration also included family reunification, employment-based immigration, and refugees/asylum seekers connected to regional conflicts in the Great Lakes and Horn of Africa.
 Few Ugandan refugees obtained permanent residency status in the US, viz from 1946 to 1996, fewer than 50 people.
 However, in 1993 and 1994, 87 people and 79 people obtained US permanent residency status respectively.

-Demography

-Most Ugandans who emigrate go to the United States, the United Kingdom, and Canada.
-The reasons for migration is based on the low economic remuneration for workers in Uganda and the low political stability of the country compared with the west.
-Also, many Ugandans immigrated to pursue better educational opportunities.
-However, although many Ugandans who immigrate to United States are of indigenous Ugandan origin, many Ugandans are of Asian origin (usually Indians, Pakistani, and Konkani of Goa) and some of mixed descent.
-In the US census, Ugandans of non-indigenous descent are counted in a separate category other than that of indigenous Ugandans.
-With the institution of a growing so called "multi-racial tribe" that was formally recognized by the government in 2016, the effects of net immigration might change as more multi-racial Ugandans are recognized as citizens, either through birth or naturalization.
+Demographics

+Population measures

+The U.S. Census Bureau reports Ugandan Americans using more than one measure: